Megadeth’s David Ellefson denies grooming allegations

 Video of the 56 year-old Ellefson interacting with a young fan surfaced online over the weekend, with allegations soon following that the woman involved was under the age of consent at the time the footage was captured.

-However, Ellefson has denied this, writing that while the leaked film is “certainly embarrassing” it only shows “private, adult interactions that were taken out of context and manipulated to inflict maximum damage to my reputation my career and family.”
+However, Ellefson has denied this, writing on social media on Monday (10 May) that while the leaked film is “certainly embarrassing”, it only shows “private, adult interactions that were taken out of context and manipulated to inflict maximum damage to my reputation my career and family”.

 He also shared a screenshot of a statement from the woman involved, who clarified: “Yes, those video calls did happen, but I was the one to initiate them and never was I underage, I was always a consenting adult.”